Michael Murphy (Gaelic footballer): Early life

 Michael Murphy was born on 4 August 1989 in Letterkenny, the only child of Mick Murphy, a member of the Garda Síochána, and his wife Mary, who worked for the local health service.
-On his father's side, he has primarily Mayo ancestry.
+On his father's side, he has primarily County Mayo ancestry.

 Born with his hip out of place Murphy underwent surgery at the Mater Misericordiae University Hospital in Dublin after Donegal's defeat to Meath in the 1990 All-Ireland Senior Football Championship semi-final.
 Brought back to the capital city for regular check-ups, one day Murphy asked his father if he could go into Croke Park.
 A security guard permitted them to enter and the legendary Mícheál Ó Muircheartaigh approached them. Ó Muircheartaigh shook the hand of the young Murphy and asked him did he "know the big man — Anthony Molloy?"
 Murphy said, "I do.
 He's the captain of Donegal."
 Murphy, the future captain of Donegal, then walked onto the pitch at Croke Park for the first time, with Ó Muircheartaigh alongside him.

 Murphy, Molloy and Maguire later appeared in a photograph together when Murphy was a boy.
 It was not the only photo of the boy Murphy with Molloy.

 Murphy travelled throughout the country with his parents to attend Donegal games when he was a child.
 Murphy attended the 1998 Ulster SFC Final, later recalling: "I remember exactly where I was sitting in the Gerry Arthurs Stand, watching out and seeing Geoffrey McGonagle's infamous dunt on Noel McGinley and all the dreams went".

 Murphy's childhood hero was Brendan Devenney, whom he later had the opportunity to play alongside during Murphy's early, and Devenney's later, days in a Donegal jersey.

 Education

 Murphy played for his secondary school St Eunan's College.
-In 2007, Murphy was a member of the College team that won its fourth McLarnon Cup, and went on to the All-Ireland Colleges Senior Football Championship "B" Final, where they were beaten by a score of 2–12 to 0–14 after extra time by perennial football power St Mary's of Edenderry, Offaly.
+In 2007, Murphy was a member of the College team that won its fourth McLarnon Cup, and went on to the All-Ireland Colleges Senior Football Championship "B" Final, where they were beaten by a score of 2–12 to 0–14 after extra time by perennial football power St Mary's of Edenderry, County Offaly.
 In 2008, Murphy was involved as his team opted to participate at "A" level, a successful promotion as they advanced as far as the semi-final of the MacRory Cup.

 Murphy graduated from Dublin City University (DCU) in 2013 with a degree in physical education with biology, While studying there, he shared living space with Paul Flynn and Aidan Walsh, fellow All-Ireland winners with Dublin and Cork, respectively.
 With the DCU football team Murphy won the 2012 Sigerson Cup, defeating NUI Maynooth in the final.
 He was hailed after his performance in the 2013 quarter-final knocked UCD out of the competition.

 Murphy is also a graduate of the Phoenix Elite Academy.